Hickory Grove Park

 - Two enclosed lodges (Oriole Ridge or Snow Bunting) available by online reservation

-- Hiking trails -- complete loop around lake is about 3 miles
+- Hiking trail -- crushed limestone surface; complete loop around lake is about 3 miles

 - Picnic sites with tables and grills